Application Developer’s Guide to Setting Up Kubernetes with Minikube on Windows Home

 Starting Minikube with Custom Options

-In the above startup string, we are explicitly providing the following options when creating the Kubernetes cluster.
+We explicitly provide the following options in the above startup string when creating the Kubernetes cluster.

 - Define a disk size of 30GB

-This will create a single-node Kubernetes cluster with the user-configured options.
-You can customize the Kubernetes cluster further using the startup options offered by minikube.
+This will create a single-node Kubernetes cluster with user-configured options.
+In addition, you can customize the Kubernetes cluster further using the startup options offered by minikube.

 If we look at the Virtual Box manager, we can see that a single minikube instance has been created.